 Food waste makes up more than 20% of what’s in landfills and is a significant source of methane gas as it rots, according to the Environmental Protection Agency.Lifehack

-I am not trying to set any records.
-But on our street, our house would be crowned the Olympic Champion of Trash.
+I’m not trying to set any records but, on our street, our house would be crowned the Olympic Champion of Trash.

-We are proud of our blue bin’s independence and how it needs its contents relieved every two, sometimes three, weeks.
+We are proud of our blue bin’s independence and how it needs its contents relieved every 2, sometimes 3, weeks.
 A testament to how little waste our household accumulates.

 The compost bin takes care of food scraps.
 About once a week, we dump an ice cream pail of eggshells, banana peels, and other scraps from the feeding transaction.

 The compost is a large box that doesn’t have a bottom.
 The bottomless box is an invitation to all sorts of tiny life that have a grand time eating trash and turning it into soil.
 Though it sounds stinky, like a rotting dumpster in the sun, when I lift the lid for another deposit, it smells of fresh dirt.
 An excellent sign that nature is doing what it does best, turning trash into treasure.